cmusser/vpnd/README.md

 users connect to corporate networks.

-Here, the network configuration is dynamic due to the nature of mobile hosts and NATs.
-The gateway needs the address of the client, something not known until the client actually begins communication.
-The client needs an address on the gateway's internal network.
-Finally, when the connection becomes active, the gateway host becomes an ARP proxy for the client for which it is providing access.
-This allows the client host (or any number of clients) to participate on the remote network without needing to configure routes on gateways on the remote network.
+Here, the network configuration is dynamic due to the nature of mobile hosts and NATs. `vpnd` performs the various network stack configuration changes, making connections easy to establish.
+The gateway discovers the address of the client by passively listening until the client actually begins communication.
+When the connection becomes active, the gateway host providess the client with an address on its local network and becomes an ARP proxy for that address.
+This arrangement allows any number of clients to participate on the remote network, each served by a dedicated `vpnd` process.
+The ARP proxy technique offers a couple of advantages.
+It eliminates the need to configure routes on any other routers on the host network: remote clients simply appear to be hosts attached to the LAN.
 Because layer 2 is terminated at the VPN host, the connection need only pass layer 3.
 This reduces bandwidth and prevents broadcast traffic from traversing the link.
 It also simplifies the codebase, because only one type of tunnel (the `tun(4)`) needs to be supported.

 ## Configuration and Startup
 The configuration file (`vpnd.conf` in the current directory, by